Both in-person and virtual internship experiences of Spring & Summer 2021 are eligible for funding—see below for details.

 All applicants to the LSA Internship Scholarship must register their internship on the LSA Opportunity Network.
 This step must be completed before the LSA Scholarships Office can review a student's LSA Internship Scholarship application.

 From the Home page, click "Hub Programs" > "Hub Programs" and select "Register an Opportunity".
 Fill out all the fields, including “Yes” for LSA Internship Scholarship, and then click "Submit" once you are finished.
-If you have questions about these instructions, please email us at email@example.com and we will help you register your virtual internship.
+If you have questions about these instructions, please email us at email@example.com and we will help you register your virtual or in-person internship.

 Once registered in the network, the LSA Opportunity Hub will evaluate your internship for eligibility by verfying whether your internship: